 - Promote an all-of-the-above energy development strategy.

-- Maximize the number of people with new access to electricity;
+- Maximizing the number of people with new access to power and electricity services;

-- Improve the transmission and distribution of electricity;
+- Improving and expanding the generation, transmission, and distribution of power;

-- Provide reliable, low-cost electricity to people living in rural and urban communities;
+- Providing reliable electricity to people and businesses in urban and rural communities;

-- Reduce transmission and distribution losses and improve end-use efficiency.
+- Reducing transmission and distribution losses and improving end-use efficiency and demand side management;

-Strengthens OPIC by extending its authorization for 5 years; encouraging small and medium sized enterprises and cooperative service providers to participate in investment activities; requires the publication of measurable development impacts of its investments; and other institutional reforms.
+The bill also strengthens OPIC by extending its authorization for 3 years; encouraging small and medium sized enterprises and cooperative service providers to participate in investment activities.

-Other U.S. Government Agencies: Encourages the U.S. Trade and Development Agency, the Millennium Challenge Corporation, the U.S. African Development Foundation, the Department of the Treasury to use the tools at their disposal to help meet U.S. policy.
+Other U.S. Government Agencies: Encourages the U.S. Trade and Development Agency, the Millennium Challenge Corporation, The United States Agency for International Development, and the Department of the Treasury to use the tools at their disposal to help meet U.S. policy.

-Budgetary Impact: The Congressional Budget Office has not yet completed its estimate of the cost of S. 2508.
-However, enactment of similar legislation, the Electrify Africa Act, would save $86 million from 2014-2019 since OPIC generates revenue for the budget every year.
+Budgetary Impact: The Congressional Budget Office (CBO) has not yet completed its estimate of the cost of H.R.
+2847.
+However, when Electrify Africa was previously introduced in 2013, the CBO estimated that the bill would save $86 million from 2014-2017 since OPIC generates revenue for the budget every year.